-Product development practices in the context of BVOP are focused on crafting concepts, creating artifacts, designing prototypes, testing results and creating final usable end results.
+Product development practices in the context of BVOP are focused on crafting concepts, designing prototypes, testing results, creating artifacts and final usable end-results.

 - Creating concepts.

-- Validating the concepts with users with product knowledge.
+- Validation of the concepts by users with product knowledge.

 - Real users already using or intending to use the product or using a similar product